-The Certificate III - Sport and Recreation program is offered as a senior subject where students participate in the delivery of a range of sport activities and programs within the school.
-Graduates will be competent in a range of essential skills - including officiating games or competitions, coaching beginner participants to develop fundamental skills, communication and customer service in sport, and using social media tools for participant engagement.
+The Certificate III in Sport and Recreation program is delivered as a senior subject by qualified staff via a third party arrangement with Students Binnacle Training. successfully achieving qualification requirements will be provided with the qualification and record or results.
+Students who achieve at least one unit (but not the full gualification) will receive a statement of attainment.
+Students participate in the delivery of a range of sport activities and programs within the school.
+Graduates will be competent in a range of essential skills including officiating games or competitions, coaching beginner participants to develop fundamental skills, effective communication skills, providing quality service to participants, and using digital technologies in sports environments.